AntoineHUET1/Radar_Open_Space_Segmentation/README.md

 #### Command lines arguments for inference pipeline

 - `--config_path` (required, string): Path to the configuration file stored in the experiment [results](Results) folder you want to use for inference.
-- `--data_path` (optional, string): Path to the data to be inferred.
-Provide a specific`.npy` file, a directory or a sequence name from [data](data) folder.
-If not provided, a random sequence from the dataset will be used.
+- `--label` (optional, string): Path to the output label.
+- `--sequence` (optional, string): Name of the sequence for inference.

+# Main results
+Coming soon...